FIWARE/cloud.PaaS/doc/README.rst

-FIWARE Paas Manager - Overview
+FIWARE PaaS Manager - Overview
 ______________________________

 What you get
 ============

-The Paas manager is a generic enabler built on a proprietary solution using standard interface to communicate with and so where possible this guide points to the appropriate online content that has been created for this specific API.
+The PaaS Manager is a generic enabler built on a proprietary solution using standard interface to communicate with and so where possible this guide points to the appropriate online content that has been created for this specific API.